Mannchalay

 Mannchalay is a Pakistani comedy TV drama serial that was televised on Hum TV.
 The serial was written by Faiza Iftikhar and directed by Roomi Insha.
-It highlights the difference in thinking between the younger and older generations and shows how two generations can walk forward hand-in-hand.
+It highlights the difference in thinking between the younger and older generations and shows how the two generations can walk forward hand-in-hand.

+Mannchalay was fourth consecutive blockbuster of Danish Taimoor and Sanam Baloch as a pair after successive blockbusters Chaudvin Ka Chand (2008), Baji (2008) and Koi Jane Na (2009).

 Plot

-Mannchalay is the story of the Khawaja family.
-Khawaja Sahab is the head of the family.
-He is a loving father, however, he is conservative as well.
-He has three sons, Furqan, Usman, and Jibran and wants the three brothers to marry three sisters named Mehnaz, Nazia and Fiza to keep the family united.
+Mannchalay is the story of the Khawaja family, headed by Khawaja Sahab.
+He is a loving but conservative father.
+He has three sons, Furqan, Usman, and Jibran and wants the three to marry three sisters named Mehnaz, Nazia and Fiza to keep the family united.
 However, the youngest son, Jibran likes another girl named Mitthu.